graphistry/graphistry-cli/README.md

    * Starting and stopping
    * Updating
    * SSL
-   * Bundling for scanning and air-gapped deployment
+   * Bundling for scanning and
+   -gapped deployment
 * Upgrading
 * Testing
 * Troubleshooting